FAQs & O‘ahu-based Resources

 There are a lot of wild chickens in my neighborhood, how do we humanely limit the population?

-I’m a local who has witnessed animal cruelty, how do I report it?
+I have witnessed animal cruelty, how do I report it?

 We are always so sorry to hear about these very difficult and traumatizing situations.
 Witnessing animal abuse is incredibly painful, thank you for caring for animals.